virgilvox/sar-lambda-iot-rule/README.md

 # Lambda IoT Rule
-A simple AWS IoT Rule that forwards messages from a specific topic to an AWS Lambda function that then updates a DynamoDB table.
+Deploy a serverless backend that can both send and receive messages on the AWS IoT topic stream.
+This includes an AWS Lambda function than can publish an IoT message and a simple AWS IoT Rule that forwards messages from a specific topic to an AWS Lambda function that then updates a DynamoDB table.

 ```bash
 .